- 2018 Events

 2) Only films completed on or after 1st January 2017 are eligible for entry into the 2018 Festival competitions.

 3) Films previously entered into and screened at our festival are not eligible for re-entry in subsequent years.

-4) If the film is not in English, then it must have hard coded English subtitles, and in the case of DVD entrants, on both copies.
+4) If the film is not in English, then it must have hard coded English subtitles.

 5) FFF reserve the right to refuse to screen any submission deemed by the Festival to be inappropriate.
 Should you wish to question FFF about their decision, you can contact us by email on firstname.lastname@example.org.